 For Mac Users: If you click on the EndNote icon on your dashboard and nothing pops up, please see the top navigation menu.
 You should see EndNote next to the apple icon.
 Click on File > New to start a new library.

-The EndNote plug-in for Google Docs allows you to insert in-text citations and build bibliographies directly within your Google Docs document using your EndNote Online (EndNote Web) library.
-This tool is ideal for collaborative writing and cloud-based workflows.
+The EndNote plug-ins for Microsoft 365 and Google Docs allow you to insert in-text citations and build bibliographies directly within your Word Online or Google Docs document using your EndNote Online (EndNote Web) library.
+These tools are ideal for collaborative writing and cloud-based workflows.
 Once installed, you can access your references, format citations in a variety of styles (e.g., APA, MLA, Vancouver), and automatically generate a reference list.
-To use the plug-in, you'll need an EndNote Online account and to grant permission to link it with your Google account.
+To use the plug-in, you'll need an EndNote Online account and to grant permission to link it with your Microsoft or Google account.

 Privacy notice